oceanprotocol/docs/discover/faq.md

 <summary>Which wallet is best for storing $Ocean tokens?</summary>

 OCEAN Token is a standard ERC20 token, so any wallet that can hold ERC20 can hold OCEAN as well.
-However, we always recommend hardware wallet for security reasons ⁣
+However, we always recommend hardware wallet for security reasons.
+For Hardware wallets - Ledger, trezor are of the best quality.

 </details>